 Pan-fried toast gives a rich and luxurious flavour to your meals.
 It makes a wonderful base for Eggs Florentine, for example, and dozens of other toppings.
 But will it make you fat?

 Let's face it up front; it is the kind of bread you choose, not the oil you use that will determine whether this is fattening or not.
-Put a slice from refined-flour in your toaster and it will be just as bad.
+Put a slice made from refined-flour in your toaster and it will not be good.

 It's mostly about the starches we choose, and the way we cook them rather than the fat used to fry it that will determine whether this pan-fried toast will add copious inches to your waistline.

-Having said that there is increasing concern that it is the seed oils that are inflammatory; so we stick to coconut and olive, and butter too.
+Having said that there is increasing concern that it is the seed-oils extracted at high temperaters that are inflammatory; so we stick to coconut and olive, and butter too.

 This really is quick, no more than perhaps 3-minutes, little longer than a conventional toaster.
 For the extra flavour it's absolutely worthwhile.

 That's particularly true if you are using an induction-stove which will heat your pan twice as fast, using half the electricity; more about that further down.

 Once your pan-fried toast is crispy and brown slide it onto a plate, smear with a little butter if your cholesterol is in good shape and then smother it with your topping.